Spend $75+, get a FREE Organic Honey Lip Balm

 How to Make Perfect Pan Seared Chicken Breasts

-Before you start cooking your pan seared juicy chicken breasts, pound the chicken breasts to an even 3/4-inch thickness.
+Before you start cooking your pan seared chicken breasts, pound them to an even 3/4-inch thickness using a meat mallet.
 This ensures even cooking and prevents dry, overcooked edges.
 Season both sides generously with salt, pepper, and half the rosemary.

-Remove the fennel fronds and reserve for later.
-Trim the bottom and slice the fennel bulb into 1/2-inch thick slices.
-This thickness allows the fennel to caramelize properly while maintaining its texture.
+Remove the fennel fronds and reserve them for later garnish.
+Trim the bottom of the fennel bulb and slice it into 1/2-inch thick pieces.
+This thickness allows the fennel to caramelize properly while maintaining its tender texture.

-Wipe the skillet clean and add remaining olive oil.
-Heat over medium-high heat until oil shimmers.
-Carefully place seasoned chicken breasts in the pan - they should sizzle immediately.
-This initial sear is crucial for developing flavor and texture.
+Wipe the skillet clean and add the remaining tablespoon of olive oil.
+Heat over medium-high heat until the oil shimmers.
+Carefully place seasoned chicken breasts in the pan—they should sizzle immediately.
+This initial sear is crucial for developing flavor and creating that golden crust.

-Pro top for perfect seared chicken: Don't move the chicken for the first 4-5 minutes.
-This allows a beautiful golden brown crust to form.
+Pro tip for perfect seared chicken: Don't move the chicken for the first 4-5 minutes.
+Resist the urge to flip or check.
+This allows a beautiful golden-brown crust to form, which is the key to juicy, flavorful chicken.

-Sear chicken breasts for 4-5 minutes until golden brown, then flip chicken.
+Sear chicken breasts for 4-5 minutes until golden brown, then flip.
 Continue cooking for another 4-6 minutes.
 When chicken is almost done (internal temperature of 160°F), drizzle with honey and add minced garlic.
 Cook for 1-2 minutes more, then add lemon zest and reduce heat.

 Return the seared fennel and its cooking liquid to the pan with the chicken.
 Cover and remove from heat.
-Let rest for 5 minutes - this allows the chicken to reach the safe internal temperature of 165°F while staying juicy.
+Let rest for 5 minutes—this allows the chicken to reach the safe internal temperature of 165°F while staying juicy and allows the flavors to meld.

 Serving Suggestions for Your Chicken with Fennel